blmoor/blmoor/pages/legacy.md

 A year after its opening, [E.N.
 Wicks](/notable.html#en-wicks), after serving as Rock Hill's principal for 6 years and as Alexander High's first principal, took Mr. Kings position at B.L.
 Moor and became "the face of Moor High School" (Blair), serving as the principal for a total of 20 years between 1961-1981.

 {% include feature/alert.html text="And while B.L.
 Moor's opening may have felt like a new world, breathtaking, or the beginning of a new era, **Johnny Malone**, as part of Pleasant Grove's last graduating class in '59, said the two schools were like *mother and child.
-They can separate, but the blood line is forever.*" color="" align="center" %}
+They can separate, but the blood line is forever.*" color="info" align="center" %}

 # Campus Life

 Just as the teachers instilled various skills in students, extracurricular activities provided students with life-applicable characteristics.
 For example, **Joyce Bell-Collins**, the class of '68, reflects,

 {% include feature/alert.html text="One skill I grasped was to compete, when I excelled at sports at Moor.
 The demanding work to perform well has been beneficial throughout my life.
-Competitiveness covers a wide range of skills in everyday life; for example, the desires to achieve, and to make good decisions are traits I inherited." color="" align="center" %}
+Competitiveness covers a wide range of skills in everyday life; for example, the desires to achieve, and to make good decisions are traits I inherited." color="primary" align="center" %}

 Aside from acquiring additional skills, B.L.
 Moor alummi found extracurriculars and events to encompass a major portion of their high school memories.
 The establishment of these extracurriculars, however, was particularly meaningful since they were unable to sponsor certain sports prior to 1960.